Progress Report

 Fig.4

-Next year, we will use insights from this year’s work to more concretely formulate methods for acquiring latent space representations of meteorological phenomena.
-We will also apply these methods to more complex datasets, including real meteorological data, to verify their effectiveness.
+From the next fiscal year onward, we plan to use the insights obtained through the research conducted so far to formulate more concrete methods for acquiring latent-space representations of meteorological phenomena.
+We will also apply these methods to more complex data, including real meteorological data, verify their effectiveness, and advance research toward the realization of practical weather control.